Cabazon, California: Morongo Casino, Resort & Spa

 Cabazon is the territory of the federally recognized Morongo Band of Mission Indians, which have developed the Morongo Casino, Resort & Spa.
 Its 27-story hotel tower dominates the San Gorgonio Pass.
 This is one of the largest Native American casinos in the United States.

-In addition, they partnered for tribal business with Arrowhead Mountain Springwater to develop a huge water-bottling facility on the eastern edge on Cabazon in 2003.
+In addition, they partnered for tribal business with Arrowhead Mountain Springwater to develop a huge water-bottling facility on the eastern edge of Cabazon in 2003.
 Its construction earned a LEED Silver rating.

 Library

 The Cabazon Library, opened in 2013, is part of the Riverside County Library System, operated under contract by Library Systems and Services, LLC.

 Government

 In the Riverside County Board of Supervisors, Cabazon is in 5th district, represented by Democrat Yxstian Gutierrez.